GriffinCanCode/Builder/docs/ARCHITECTURE.md

 - TypeScript compilation via esbuild

 **Extension:**
 Add new languages by implementing `LanguageHandler` interface.
 Each handler is ~150-200 lines following consistent patterns.
-Language-specific configuration is supported via the `config` field in BUILD files.
+Language-specific configuration is supported via the `config` field in Builderfile.

 ### 6. Configuration System (`config/`)